apre/jubilant-octo-parakeet/README.md

 - no paging against github API, could have been way better
   - it must be implemented to cover repositories with 30+ stars or 30+ stargazers
 - GithubFetcher test coverage could be largely improved
+- part of code generated with help of AI tools have been explicitely marked in the docstrings.

 ## thing I wish I could add
 - a [viz.js](https://visjs.github.io/vis-network/examples/network/basicUsage.html) based visualization of the repositories